Incivility in Public Health Policy Discussions Spills Over to Public Engagement with Climate Issues: Results and Discussion

-First looking at broader temporal trends, we find a generally strong tendency for users to invoke COVID-19 in more toxic posts, a pattern which is aligned with important pandemic events (Fig.~\ref{fig:toxicity}.A).
-Here, we estimated toxicity trends for climate posts with and without COVID-19 and Fauci content in all three data sets -- general climate Twitter, climate science Twitter, and climate Reddit -- using the Bayesian Estimator of Abrupt change, Seasonal change, and Trend (BEAST) time series method~\citep{zhao2019detecting}, a trend and change point estimation model designed for noisy and cyclical data, such as social media patterns~\citep{reuning2022facebook}.
+We begin by looking at broader temporal trends in antagonistic engagement.
+We used the Bayesian Estimator of Abrupt change, Seasonal change, and Trend (BEAST) model \citep{zhao2019detecting}, estimating toxicity trends for climate posts with and without COVID-19 and Fauci content in all three data sets -- general climate Twitter, climate science Twitter, and climate Reddit.

+BEAST is a trend and change point estimation model designed for noisy and cyclical data~\citep{zhao2019detecting}, such as social media patterns~\citep{reuning2022facebook}.
+It does so using a time series decomposition algorithm designed to analyze nonlinear temporal dynamics across multiple timescales while taking into account seasonal behavior (e.g.,~weekly trends).
+For our purposes, it allows us to observe the overall temporal patterns of antagonism spillover prior to and during the COVID-19 period, including detecting the most likely timing of affective polarization having stabilized.\footnote{BEAST is implemented in the \texttt{Rbeast} package \citep{zhao2019detecting}.
+A technical summary of BEAST is in Supplementary Materials S4.}